 Labraunda is the home of the Sanctuary of Zeus Labraundos and is located in the mountains overlooking the plain of Milas.
-It was the most important sanctuaries in Caria, especially in the 4th century BC when King Mausolus, the satrap of Caria, made Labraunda his family sanctuary.
+It was one of the most important sanctuaries in Caria, especially in the 4th century BC when King Mausolus, the satrap of Caria, made Labraunda his family sanctuary.

 Coordinates: 37° 25′ 8″ N, 27° 49′ 13″ E

-The remains, dating to the 5th century BC and 1st century AD, include the Temple of Zeus, two large Andrones (ceremonial dining halls), two stoas, two Roman baths, several priests’ residences, and a nymphaeum.
+The remains, dating to the 5th century BC and 1st century AD, include the Temple of Zeus, two large andrones (ceremonial dining halls), two stoas, two Roman baths, several priests’ residences, and a nymphaeum.